syncfusion-content/javascript-docs/js/Diagram/Label.md

 ### Width

-By default, label wraps the text based on its parent element’s size (node/group/connector).
+By default, label wraps the text based on its parent element's size (node/group/connector).
 You can override this by using `width` property.
 When the label width is set, label acts like a container and wraps the label based on width specified.
 The following code example illustrates how to set the label width.

 {% highlight js %}